-Smoke detectors are available as factory-installed options on 551J models.
+Smoke detectors are available as factory-installed options on 558J models.
 Smoke detectors may be specified for supply air only, for return air without or with economizer, or in combination of supply air and return air.
-Return-air smoke detectors are arranged for vertical return configurations only.
 The unit is factory-configured for immediate smoke detector shutdown operation; additional wiring or modifications to unit terminal board may be necessary to complete the unit and smoke detector configuration to meet project requirements.